4Space/4Space/README.md

 The Team
 ===========
+Active:
-Mattparks - Owner, Main Coder and Musician
+ * Mattparks - Owner, Main Coder and Musician

-* - Not active
+Not active:
 * BBoldt - Musician

 * Decaxon - Code